What are statins?

 In a small number of people, statins cause an increase in enzymes that the liver uses to help digestion.
 The liver can become inflamed and there’s risk of damage.

 Statins can make muscles sore and tender to the touch.
 Very rarely, a condition called rhabdomyolysis occurs, in which there is serious damage to the muscles.
-Rhabdomyolysis is most often seen when people have other risk factors for the disorder, which could include slower kidney function.
+Rhabdomyolysis is most often seen when people have other risk factors for the disorder, which could include reduced thyroid function, liver disease, and slower kidney function.

 Statins can also cause fatigue, especially in women.
 Fatigue seems to be related to exercise, unfortunately.
 In one study, researchers found that four in 10 women experienced a decrease in energy and increased fatigue from exercise when they took 20 mg of simvastatin daily.
 Your doctor should always check out any unexplained fatigue when you take a statin.